Athlete's Foot Infection Services

 Most of the time, a doctor can tell that you have athlete’s foot by looking at your feet.
 He or she will also ask about your symptoms and any past fungal infections you may have had.
 If your athlete’s foot looks unusual, or if the treatment did not help you before, your doctor may take a skin or nail sample to test for fungi.

 You can treat most cases of athlete’s foot at home with over-the-counter lotion, cream, or spray.
 In bad cases, your doctor may give you a prescription for pills or for medicine you put on your skin.
-Use the medicine for as long as your doctor tells you to.
-This will help make sure that you get rid of the infection.
-You also need to keep your feet clean and dry.
-Fungi need wet, warm places to grow.
+It is important to use the medicine for as long as your doctor tells you to, as this will help make sure that you get rid of the infection.

 How to Prevent Athlete's Foot from Coming Back